IQSS/dataverse/doc/sphinx-guides/source/developers/performance.rst

 Learn from the Community How They Monitor Performance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some members of the Dataverse community are likely users of newish tools like the ELK stack (Elasticsearch, Logstash, and Kibana), the TICK stack (Telegraph InfluxDB Chronograph and Kapacitor), GoAccess, Prometheus, Graphite, and more we haven't even heard of.
-In the :doc:`/admin/monitoring` section of the Admin Guide, we already encourage the community to share findings (, but we could dedicate time to this topic at our annual meeting or community calls.
+In the :doc:`/admin/monitoring` section of the Admin Guide, we already encourage the community to share findings, but we could dedicate time to this topic at our annual meeting or community calls.

 Teach the Community to Do Performance Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~